English Literature Admissions Test: Format

-ELAT is a 90-minute pen-and-paper test, which seeks to measure those skills needed to succeed on English or English-related degree courses.
+ELAT is a 90-minute computer-based test, which seeks to measure those skills needed to succeed on English or English-related degree courses.
 It assesses candidates’ close reading skills and their ability to shape and articulate an informed response to unfamiliar literary material.
 It consists of six literary extracts, from poetry, prose or drama.
 Candidates write one essay comparing two of the passages.
 Applicants are expected to comment on elements such as the language, imagery, allusion, syntax, form and structure.
 Marks are not awarded for references to other texts or authors, or for applying theoretical frameworks.

 Candidates are asked to carry out the following task:

 Select two of the passages (a) to (f) and compare and contrast them in any ways that seem interesting to you, paying particular attention to distinctive features of structure, language and style.
 In your introduction, indicate briefly what you intend to explore or illustrate through close reading of your chosen passages.

 Formerly, candidates were allowed to compare two or three of the passages, but from 2018 onwards candidates may only select two passages.

 There will be some sort of link between the six passages, which will be explained in the introduction.
-Answer sheets will be provided to candidates.